shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/of_maxwell_equations_and_rotations.rst

    \end{matrix}
    \end{equation}

-We conclude electromagnetism is a clockwise Twist in the Fabric of Spacetime and Maxwell equations are:
+We conclude electromagnetism is a twist in the fabric of spacetime.
+The Maxwell equations are:

 .. topic:: Inhomogenous Maxwell Equations